- 24-hour Patient Call-In Access

 Parking: There is limited on-site parking available for patients.
 There is also metered street parking on East 18th.

-Located on the east side of Lake Merritt, Kiang Medical Center offers comprehensive health care services for patients of all ages.
+Located on the east side of Lake Merritt, Frank Kiang Medical Center offers comprehensive health care services for patients of all ages.
 The center has 10 exam rooms and can serve more than 5,000 patients every year.
 The modern facility has unique features like larger exam rooms which accommodates our patients who often come to appointments with family members or interpreters.
 The center is named after Frank Kiang, a community leader and former chairman and CEO of Metropolitan Bank who passed away in 2007.

 PATIENT NAVIGATOR SERVICES